 Things I notice about other podcasts

 Once you have a podcast listening to other voices and your own voice makes you more aware of the faults of your speech patterns.
 Get rid of filler words like “you know”, “just”, “like”, “basically”, “literally”.
-Once you tune into a person’s filler words it’s very difficult to tune out and actually listen to what they’re saying.
-Someone once said to me “the word ‘literally’ is the middle class ‘like’”.
+Once you tune into a person’s filler words, it’s tough to tune out and actually listen to what they're saying.
+Someone once said to me "the word 'literally' is the middle class 'like'".